smart-data-models/dataModel.GreenEnergy/PhotovoltaicDevice/doc/spec.md

       x-ngsi:
         type: Property
     serialNumber:
-      description: 'List of serial numbers of Photo-voltaic device supplied by the manufacturer and assembled in operating mode on a single location'
+      description: List of serial numbers of Photo-voltaic device supplied by the manufacturer and assembled in operating mode on a single location
       items:
         type: string
       type: array